-On Saturday September 16th, WE ACT hosted a charrette in the Manhattanville Houses to invite input from residents on the preliminary for +SPACE/EPIC (Emergency Preparedness Information Kiosk).
+On Saturday September 16th, WE ACT hosted a charrette in the Manhattanville Houses to invite input from residents on the preliminary design for +SPACE/EPIC (Emergency Preparedness Information Kiosk).
 The residents reflected on what they consider EMERGENCIES, the site for the kiosk as well as possible programming ideas.
 Over 40 residents were in attendance!

-After an introduction to the work of CALL by Executive Director Olivia Georgia, designer Elliott Matlby and WE ACT Emergency Preparedness Working Group Member, Anthony Carrion, presented the +SPACE/EPIK proposal, and lead a brief discussion on how the design for the kiosk would address significant community concerns through sharing information about emergency preparedness and providing space for community building.
+After an introduction to the work of CALL by Executive Director Olivia Georgia, designer Elliott Matlby and WE ACT Emergency Preparedness Working Group Member, Anthony Carrion, presented the +SPACE/EPIK proposal, and led a brief discussion on how the design for the kiosk would address significant community concerns through sharing information about emergency preparedness and providing space for programs and community building.
 After the presentation, the members broke into groups to brainstorm ideas for what the kiosk could be and the kinds of programming that would be beneficial to the community.

 This conversation gave community members the opportunity to reflect on the proposal and suggest what would make the space work best for local residents.
 A huge range of suggestions were made, from arts workshops to musical performances to the kinds of useful information the kiosk could share, as well as ways the kiosk might help connect residents who were busy and didn’t spend much time at home.
 All these suggestions made an obvious point: there is a real need for a site where people could connect and share, across generations and interests.

-The Manhattanville residents came with an exciting array of programming priorities and concepts.
+The Manhattanville residents came up with an exciting array of programming priorities and concepts.
 They wanted to see programs that:

 - Offer job training, and create job opportunities